lnlyssg/lnlyssg.github.io/_posts/2018-04-24-hashcat-commands-for-racf-passwords.md

 2. If running Windows, use [Nigel Pentland's racfsnow](https://www.nigelpentland.co.uk/utilities/) which will, as well as crack passwords, also write the hashes out in both hashcat and John the Ripper output.

 Install hashcat and a dictionary file.
 If MIXEDCASE is not enabled on the system in question then for added cracking speed I would recommend an all uppercase dictionary with words no longer than 8 characters.
 I suggest starting with one of the dictionaries from [here](https://github.com/berzerk0/Probable-Wordlists) and then editing as needed (e.g. convert all to uppercase, remove words longer than 8 characters etc.).
-I have already done this for you [here](https://github.com/jaytay79/Probable-Wordlists/tree/RACF/Real-Passwords).
+I have already done this for you [here](https://github.com/jaytay79/Probable-Wordlists/blob/RACF/Real-Passwords/Top304Thousand-probable-v2.txt).

 The below assumes basic knowledge of hashcat as well as having copied my [racf.rule](https://github.com/jaytay79/zos/blob/master/racf.rule) file to the rules subdirectory of hashcat.
-The command format below is for macOS/Unix, for Windows substitue `./hashcat` with `hashcat64.exe` and swap any `/` characters for a `\`
+The command format below is for macOS/Unix, for Windows substitute `./hashcat` with `hashcat64.exe` and swap any `/` characters for a `\`